Massless limit of massive self-interacting vector fields

+In this Section we will review the claim decoupling of longitudinal modes beyond the strong coupling regime~\cite{Hell2022}.
 Beyond the strong coupling regime, the kinetic term is suppressed by the interaction term, and we need a new canonical normalization that can modify the minimal quantum fluctuations for the longitudinal mode.
 Once the longitudinal modes enter the strong coupling regime, the most dominant term for the longitudinal modes in the Lagrangian is ~\cite{Hell_2022,Hell2022}

 This term indicates the new canonical normalization, where the canonically normalized variable is expressed as

 Therefore, the dominant term can be rewritten as